FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Start with a small area

-When you first begin training your dog, start with a small area.
+When you first begin training your dog, start with a small area of training flags.
 This will help them understand the containment area’s boundaries more easily.
 Once they have mastered the small area, you can gradually increase the area’s size.

 Use positive reinforcement